sematext/spm-agent-nodejs/README.md

 - OS Metrics (CPU / Mem)
 - Process Memory
-- EventLoop Stats
+- EventLoop stats
-- Garbage Collector Stats
+- Garbage Collector stats
-- HTTP Server stats (requests, error rate, response times etc.)
+- HTTP server stats (requests, error rate, response times etc.)
   Working for all HTTP servers that use NodeJS http module including "connect" based frameworks like Express.js, Sails.js and others like Hapi.js, ...

-  The module is able to run in cluster mode (master/worker), then you need to create one agent instance in each worker.
+  The module is able to run in cluster mode (master/worker).
-  OS Metrics are only collected in the Master process.

 # Status

 This package is part of the release tests - please check our [blog](http://blog.sematext.com) for updates or contact us [npmjs@sematext.com](mailto:npmjs@sematext.com).

 Supported Node-Versions: Node >= 0.10, IO.js >= 1.2

 # Installation